brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 ![env_show](/images/copilot-env-show.png)

-With this view, we're able to see all of the services deployed to our applciation's test environment.
+With this view, we're able to see all of the services deployed to our application's test environment.
 As we add more services, we will see this grow.
 A couple of neat things to point out here:

 - The tags associated with our environment.
 The default tags have the application name as well as the environment.